 Today we headed down to Brisbane to get our visa for Thailand processed and to have a bit of fun on the South Bank.
 Brisbane is about an hour and a half drive from where we are on the Sunshine Coast.
-If you’ve got a little more time, Expedia has some Brisbane packages that aren’t badly priced and it’s a nice enough city to spend a few days in.

 We have a shockingly old GPS here which took us on a roundabout route into town and annoyingly through a toll road.
 The whole trip took us almost seven hours and probably cost us around A$20 in gas (we’ve got a really economical car and gas isn’t expensive here).

 Getting a visa for Thailand in Brisbane was pretty straight forward.
 We downloaded and completed our forms at home and had our two passport photos.
 We showed up at the Thai Consulate which was just two little ladies and a very angry little dog in big old house in a rundown neighbourhood.
 Issuing the visa was done in about five minutes, the ladies stamped them into our passport then and there.
 We were expecting to have them posted back so were pleasantly surprised.
 The visa cost A$45 for each of us which got us a 60-day single entry tourist visa.
 They only accept cash, not credit cards, so we had to do a little mission to the nearest mini-mart for some money.

 Brisbane is split down the middle by a river – the Brisbane river, surprise, surprise.
 On the North side is a quite unattractive CBD and, directly opposite, is the lovely South Bank.
 The South Bank is home to the Performing Arts Centre, State Library, Queensland Museum and Queensland Gallery of Modern Art.
 A little further along are some lovely gardens, a playground, an artificial beach and, Reuben’s favourite, an interactive water fountain playground.